The #1 Diet to Lower High Blood Pressure, According to Science

 - Use herbs and spices instead of table salt to add flavor to your dishes.

 - Drink infused water or sparkling seltzer instead of sugar-sweetened beverages.

-- When making breakfast, opt for whole-grain options like this Peanut Butter-Banana Cinnamon Toast instead of choosing toast made with white bread.
+- When making breakfast, opt for whole-grain options like Peanut Butter-Banana Cinnamon Toast instead of toast made with white bread.

-- Use whole grains as a base for your dishes, like in this Mediterranean Chicken Quinoa Bowl.
+- Use whole grains as a base for your dishes, like in Whole Grain Buttermilk Pancakes.